Dead Tree Journals

-Gerard Cunningham is the author of two books, ‘Chaos & Conspiracy’, published in April 2009, and ‘Breaking the Silence’ (co-authored with Martin Ridge).
+Gerard Cunningham is the author of two full length non-fiction books, ‘Chaos & Conspiracy’, published in April 2009, and ‘Breaking the Silence’ (co-authored with Martin Ridge).
 He also worked as consultant editor on ‘Charades’, by Karen McGlinchey.

 Chaos and Conspiracy